stanleytang/Planamo-Calendar/README.markdown

 3. Install django-registration

         sudo pip install django-registration

+**II.
+Local database installation **

-4. Install PostgreSQL (http://www.postgresql.org/download/) with superuser "postgres" and password "andyfang"
+1. Install PostgreSQL (http://www.postgresql.org/download/) with superuser "postgres" and password "andyfang"
-5. To create a local database compatible with the settings.py, be sure to create a database with the name "planamodb"
+2. To create a local database compatible with the settings.py, be sure to create a database with the name "planamodb"
-6. This database is accessible from the command-line:
+3. This database is accessible from the command-line:

         psql -U postgres planamodb